Ajit-Mehrotra/Seagull-Personal-Finance-Android-App/README.md

 # Seagull - Android Application for Budgeting

 Seagull is a budgeting android app that.
-It allows you to input cash inflows and outflows and find nearby banks using Google Maps integration.
+It allows you to input cash inflows and outflows and find nearby banks using Google Maps & Places API.
 Users can click on the bank markers to view more information about the banks, including their name, address, phone number, and website.

 https://github.com/user-attachments/assets/d39c34d6-dfd9-40be-a0da-7ee7103338cf